Acquiring and using a domain name

 Number of million of domains registered for main extensions (January 2016):

 DE is for germany.
-CN dropped since it is more difficult to register but is now the gTLD used.
+CN dropped in 2011 since it is more difficult to register but is now the gTLD used.
 TK is free.
 See also: Statistics of the Web.

 In June 2012, ICANN announced that 1,930 new TLDs have been the subject of an application.
 Among them are google, youtube, lol filed by Google among a hundred.
 Some extensions like .inc, .blog and .car have been requested by many players.